iivanoo/covid-apps-observer/data/data_us/reports/resources/com.citymd.android.city.citymd___12.9.01.000_00/report.md

 <img src="4_star_reviews_wordcloud.png" alt="com.citymd.android.city.citymd 4 reviews"/>
 </p>

+> Fast and convenient way to see a medical provider.
+Video quality could be better, but adequate for my purposes.<br> :date: __2021-04-30 20:48:21__

 > The doctor was very professional and took his time to resolve my issue<br> :date: __2020-10-12 23:13:41__

 > Very good experience with clinic and doctor.
 Your questions only show selective answers as NO and NOT SURE.<br> :date: __2020-07-04 18:30:48__